Tangke98/MetroSCREEN/docs/tutorials/MetaModule.rst

    metacell<-readRDS('/fs/home/tangke/metabolism/tool/data/fibro_new_metacell.rds')

    ## The rows of the metacell are the genes, while the columns of the metacell are the cell type information.
-   ## The detailed cell information in a metacell was saved in fibro_new_metacell_info.rds
    metacell[1:3,1:6]

    # COL11A1+ CAF|2|1	COL11A1+ CAF|2|2	COL11A1+ CAF|2|3	COL11A1+ CAF|2|4	COL11A1+ CAF|2|5	COL11A1+ CAF|2|6